 As a special treat for Shona and the guests, groom Chris had secretly arranged for a live fireworks display, which was put on by Midnight Storm Fireworks and Effects.
 The clear evening sky and backdrop of Culcreuch Castle was the perfect setting for what was a fantastic display of fireworks.
 Shortly before the display began, Shona and Chris made a wish as they released a massive Chinese lantern into the sky.
 What a great way to end a wedding video.
 Except…

 Shona and Chris had also booked my services to record a ‘Video Diary Room – Guest Messages’, where family and guests left greetings messages of goodwill.
 This is a very entertaining way to end your wedding video, with amusing and heartfelt messages left.
-Great fun!

 Thank-you Shona and Chris for being such a great couple to work for.
 You were great fun to be around and film.

-Culcreuch Castle Wedding Film Opening Chapter
+Culcreuch Castle Wedding Video Opening Chapter